1966 New York City smog: Subsequent estimates of casualties

 The earliest report of casualties came in a special message by President Lyndon B. Johnson sent to Congress on January 30, 1967.
 In the message, the president said 80 people had died in the smog.
 Johnson did not cite a source for that claimed estimate of deaths, and there is no known source concluding that 80 people died other than those citing Johnson.
+(Note: Johnson's source for a death toll of 80 is not clear, but the figure is sometimes repeated (see, for example, its use in Bernstein 1996, a biography of Johnson), even after the publication of more-reliable scientific medical papers on the subject.
+Legal scholar Arnold W. Reitze, who used Greenburg's figure in a scholarly law review article, noticed the discrepancy among sources.
+Reitze noted "fatality figures concerning episodes are based on statistical techniques and vary among data reporting sources.")

 Two major medical studies have analyzed the extent of casualties from the smog.
 Leonard Greenburg—the same medical researcher who had previously published findings on the death count of the 1953 and 1963 smogs—published a paper in October 1967 showing that the previous year's smog had likely killed 168 people.
 Greenburg showed that there were 24 deaths in excess of how many would normally be expected at that time of year every day, over a period of seven days—using a period four days longer than the smog itself had lasted because of the delay between smog exposure and resultant health effects.
 Greenburg said that his analysis could not account for damage during the smog that would remain latent and continue to cause disease and death for years.
 The results of Greenburg's paper were reported by The New York Times.

 The smog was compared to the 1948 smog in Donora, Pennsylvania, and the 1952 Great Smog of London, both of which lasted five days.
 The London smog's death toll of 4,000 was far higher than Donora's, but the smog in Donora was far more severe; at the time of its smog, Donora was a small industrial town with a population of only 13,000 and its population was proportionally hit much harder than London's, with 20 deaths and smog-related illnesses among 43 percent of the population.
 Pollution experts estimated that if a smog event as powerful as Donora's had occurred in the much more populous New York City, the death toll could have been as high as 11,000 with four million ill.